gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A number of constants on `ArtifactRepositoryContainer` have been deprecated and will be removed in Gradle 2.0.

+### Open API classes

+The Open API has been deprecated for over two years (since Gradle 1.0-milestone-4) and is due to be removed in Gradle 2.0.
+The entry points to the
+Open API were marked deprecated at that time.

+To make the deprecation of the Open API more explicit, all of the Open API classes are now marked as deprecated, in addition to the entry points.
+All of the
+Open API classes will be removed in Gradle 2.0.

 <!--
 ### Example deprecation
 -->